cvilas/grape/docs/02_roadmap.md

 ## Phase 4 - Multimodel data logging and visualisation - part 2

-- Make logger suitable for realtime threads
-  - Remove support for `std::string` (use of `std::format`) in the frontend.
-Provide alternative formatting mechanism that does not allocate memory.
 - Sensor data visualisation
   - Evaluate [rerun](https://rerun.io/)
 - Generic plotting api